² AIRP-EUTERP Train-the-trainer event

 Students: 100 €

-The fee covers all course materials, lunches and refreshments during breaks.
+The fee covered all course materials, lunches and refreshments during breaks.

-The Course also provides hours-credits for Radiation Protection Expert as established by the Italian D.Lgs 101/20.
+The Course also provided hours-credits for Radiation Protection Expert as established by the Italian D.Lgs 101/20.

 Practical information and registration

-The course accommodates up to 90 participants, admitted on a first-come, first-served basis, with 15 spots reserved for students.
+The course accommodated up to 90 participants, admitted on a first-come, first-served basis, with 15 spots reserved for students.

-Registration is exclusively available from April 4, 2025 online through the website of the Italian Association of Radiation Protection.
+Registration was exclusively available from April 4, 2025 online through the website of the Italian Association of Radiation Protection.

 For questions, please contact secretary@euterp.eu.